 What is the Difference Between a Barrier Method and a Hormonal Method?

 Barrier Methods: Barrier methods, typically made of latex, polyurethane, or nitrile are an effective means of protecting against pregnancy and the transmission of STIs/HIV because they prevent contact with sexual fluids.
 These methods are very effective when used correctly.
-The main types of barrier methods are the condom (traditional), the internal condom (FC2 or female), dental dams, and surgical gloves.
+The main types of barrier methods are the external condom (traditional), the internal condom (FC2 or female), dental dams, finger cots, and surgical gloves.
+Order Free Safer Sex Supplies HERE.

 Hormonal Methods: There are many methods of hormonal contraception, the most popular of which is the combination birth control pill that changes a woman's hormonal cycle to prevent ovulation.
 Other types include implants, patches, and rings you insert vaginally.
 These do not protect against STIs.

-Low-No Hormonal Methods: There are a few different types of inter-uterine devices (IUDs) that are inserted by a medical professional into the cervix, and remain there for 3-12 years, depending on the type.
-Some have a low amount of progestin, and one is 100% hormone-free.
+Low-to-No Hormonal Methods: There are a few different types of inter-uterine devices (IUDs) that are inserted by a medical professional into the cervix, and remain there for 3-12 years, depending on the type.
+The hormonal options contain a low amount of progestin, and the copper option is Hormone FREE!
 These do not protect against STIs.

-Rhythm Method: This method is based on the woman’s menstrual cycle.
-This can be ineffective if there are any fluctuations in her monthly cycle.
+Rhythm Method: This method is based on tracking the ovulation/menstrual cycle via an app, temperature, or cervical mucus.
+This can be ineffective if there are any fluctuations in ones' in monthly cycle.

-Withdrawal: Withdrawing the penis just prior to ejaculation is also not very effective.
+Withdrawal: This method involves withdrawing the penis just prior to ejaculation.
 Timing withdrawal is difficult, and there can be up to half a million sperm in the drop of fluid at the tip of the penis.
 Also, concentrating on timing the withdrawal may interfere with the person's ability to relax and enjoy sex.